Data breach notification. Product recall. Legal notice. Sometimes you have to email everyone, including people who unsubscribed years ago.

 What Are Mandated Emails?

-Mandated emails are messages you're legally required or compelled to send, despite knowing they'll likely perform poorly.
-Think of them as the email equivalent of emergency broadcasts.
+Mandated emails are messages you're legally required to send, even though they'll perform poorly.
+Think of them as emergency broadcasts for email.

 Common Types of Mandated Emails